NSkhaldi/Content_processor/README.md

 ```
 python -m unittest tests/tests.py
 ```
-*   If everything alright this message should pop up:
+*   If everything alright this message should appear:

 ```
 .......